-With so many TVs in each Cisco Vision deployment, it is important that all TVs are turned off when not in use.
+With so many TVs in each Cisco Vision Director deployment, it is important to turn all TVs off after use.
 The Turn TVs Off application allows an Operator or Administrator to control the power to all TVs within one or more zones, or across the entire venue.
-Only authorized users can access the Turn TVs Off application (Figure 15 on page 28).
+Only authorized users can access the Turn TVs Off application (Figure 19 on page 33).
+For detailed information on the roles and their access privileges, see Role-Based Access Control, RBAC, page 39.

-Figure 15 TVs Off Interface
+Figure 19 TVs Off Interface